OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 ## Payment requests

-In Trezor T a set of transaction outputs can be accompanied by a payment request.
+In Onekey T a set of transaction outputs can be accompanied by a payment request.
 Multiple payment requests per transaction are also possible.
 A payment request is a message signed by a trusted party requesting payment of certain amounts to a set of outputs as specified in [SLIP-24](https://github.com/satoshilabs/slips/blob/master/slip-0024.md).